dto-btn/ssc-assistant/README.md

 `Ctrl + Shift + ~` to open 2 new terminals and simply start the services:

+> NOTE: It is important that you firsts login via `az login --device-code`

 API:

 `cd app/api && flask run --debug --port=5001`